jyhanna/tensorplane/README.md

   - An empty slice `:` indicating all features in the dataset are to be accessed or manipulated
 - Optional assignment values
   - A `list` of backend tensor types to assign
-  - A backend tensor type for assignment of a new feature
+  - A backend tensor type (splittable into the indexed feature tensor dimensions)
   - `None` for deleting a subset of data (instances xor features)

 ```python